Designing an award-winning learning programme

 Put simply, you have to design a kick-ass development programme that not only helps people to learn and grow, but has a demonstrable ROI.
 That means proving that our learning efforts resulted in more money for the business.

 - Learning that leads to business outcomes: We started by working with the Managing Director and CFO to identify a number of overarching business objectives for the year ahead.
 Our learning plan listed all the knowledge, skills and behaviours needed to help achieve each objective and the learning activities we could design to support the development of these.

-An essential part of CPD Gold is demonstrating how learning can help achieve business objectives.
-We wanted to show how the culture of learning we had built around Gravity Road’s core value of curiosity was an essential part of their success.
+- Building a culture of learning around company values: We wanted to show how the culture of learning we had built around Gravity Road’s core value of curiosity was an essential part of their success.

-We created a framework called GROW that sat behind all development.
-There were two core GROW pillars which were relevant to everyone in the agency: Creativity and Technology.
-These were disciplines that Gravity Road wanted everyone to be an expert in, regardless of department.
+- Domains of expertise: We created a framework called GROW that sat behind all development.
+There were two core GROW pillars which were relevant to everyone in the agency and each department expanded on this framework with their own specific departmental pillars.

 We ran Games Nights where we played video games together to encourage people to explore gaming, we hosted virtual hangouts to get people familiar with Discord, we set internal creative briefs around Twitter; gave prizes for employees with the most TikTok views…